Background pattern

 Consult your doctor or pharmacist before starting to take Zolpidem Teva-ratiopharm

 You should take a lower dose (see section 3, How to take Zolpidem Teva-ratiopharm).
 Zolpidem Teva-ratiopharm has a muscle-relaxing effect.
-For this reason, elderly patients in particular are at risk of falls and subsequent fractures when getting up from bed at night.
+For this reason, elderly patients, in particular, are at risk of falls and consequently fractures when getting up at night from bed.

 You may take longer to eliminate Zolpidem Teva-ratiopharm.
-Although no dose adjustment is required, caution is needed.
+Although no dose adjustment is required, caution is required.
 Contact your doctor.

-• If you have ever had heart problems, including slow or irregular heartbeats, or if you have ever had a mental disorder or abused or been dependent on alcohol or drugs.
-You should be carefully monitored by your doctor as there is a risk of habituation and psychological dependence during treatment with Zolpidem Teva-ratiopharm.
+• If you have ever had heart problems, including slow or irregular heartbeats, if you have ever had a mental disorder or have abused or been dependent on alcohol or drugs.
+You should be carefully supervised by your doctor as there is a risk of habituation and psychological dependence during treatment with Zolpidem Teva-ratiopharm.

 You should not use Zolpidem Teva-ratiopharm as there is a risk of brain damage (encephalopathy).
 Contact your doctor.

-• If you havedelirium (psychosis), depression, or anxietyrelated to depression, you should not receive Zolpidem Teva-ratiopharm as the only treatment.
+• if you suffer from delirium (psychosis), depression, or anxietyrelated to depression, Zolpidem Teva-ratiopharm should not be the only treatment you receive.

-• If you have or have ever had thoughts of harming yourself or attempting suicide.
-Some studies have shown a higher risk of suicidal ideation, attempted suicide, and suicide in patients taking certain sedatives and hypnotics, including this medicine.
+• if you have or have ever had thoughts of harming yourself or committing suicide.
+Some studies have shown an increased risk of suicidal ideation, suicide attempt, and suicide in patients taking certain sedatives and hypnotics, including this medicine.
 However, it has not been established whether this is caused by the medicine or if there may be other reasons.
 If you have suicidal thoughts, contact your doctor as soon as possible for further medical advice.

-• If you have taken zolpidem or other similar medicines for more than four weeks recently.
+• if you have recently taken zolpidem or other similar medicines for more than four weeks.

-Zolpidem Teva-ratiopharm may cause drowsiness and decrease your level of alertness.
-This could cause a fall and, in some cases, cause serious injuries.
+Zolpidem Teva-ratiopharm may cause drowsiness and reduce your level of alertness.
+This could lead to a fall and, on occasion, cause serious injuries.

 General